 Don't overbuy

 If entertaining stresses you out, you should definitely consider hosting a wine and cheese party.
-You could even ask each of your friends to bring a bottle of wine from a certain region to make less work for yourself!
+You could even ask each of your friends to bring a bottle of wine from a certain region to make less work for yourself.
+And when the party is over, check out my post about ways to reuse empty wine bottles.)

 I have never hosted a party never mind a cheese and wine party but I think that it would be a lot of fun to have one!
 I like the idea of sticking to six cheeses or less so that your guests palettes do not get overwhelmed x